There are, the saying goes, three kinds of lies: lies, damned lies, and statistics.

 There isn’t any more water in the cup.
 There isn’t any more affinity.
 It just looks like there is because we’ve lowered the threshold for engagement.
 Some real world equivalents of putting sand in the cup include boosting Facebook posts, lowering the cost of event attendance, or doubling down on fundraising emails.
 There is nothing wrong with these practices, but we need to recognize that just because they increase the number of likes, attendees, and gifts we get does not mean that they are boosting affinity and engagement.
-What they are doing is lowering the threshold for engagement so that people who have feel less affinity for their alma mater participate in some way.
+What they are doing is lowering the threshold for engagement so that people who feel less affinity for their alma mater participate in some way.
 In the long term, getting someone to attend an event that they wouldn’t have otherwise may be a way to get them more involved with their alma mater.
-But earning a like or gift or attendee are not the direct route to higher institutional affinity we often think engagement scores suggest they are.
+But earning likes, gifts, or attendance is not the direct route to higher institutional affinity that engagement scores suggest it is.

 “ESSENTIALLY, ALL MODELS ARE WRONG, BUT SOME ARE USEFUL.”